darachm/slapchop/README.md

 The sample barcode is the first five, the strain barcode starts after the `TCT`, and the UMI is interspersed downstream.
-This is modified yeast BarSeq.
+This is modified yeast BarSeq, btw.

 ---

-This script leans strongly on the work of [regex](https://pypi.org/project/regex/) and
+This script depends strongly upon (uses) the work of [regex](https://pypi.org/project/regex/) and
 [Biopython](https://pypi.org/project/biopython/).

 ---

-Todo:

-- Need to implement benchmarking to understand where it's slow
-- Figure out how to speed up, with refactoring and cython maybe
+Todo.......

 - Needs more tutorial/examples/documentation
 - Report generation R scripts, so making summary plots from these report.csv's